TusharSSurve/Computer-Vision-With-DL/README.md

 ## 2. Face Mask Detection

 Tensorflow model to classify if a given image face has face mask or not using CNN to achieve 97% accuracy on a training set & 96% on a testing set.
 Finally, Used opencv haar cascade to detect a face in real-time & predict the output.
 To train & validate a model I have used a dataset from internet.
 It consist of 2682 training examples & 1151 validation examples.
-Special thanks to **Prajna Bhandary** for the dataset.
+Special thanks to **Prajna Bhandary** for providing the dataset.
 Link to download dataset:- https://github.com/prajnasb/observations/tree/master/experiements/data

-@prajnasb
+First, convert the dataset into a training & validation set in a 70-30% format.
+It can be easily done through train_test_split() from sklearn.model_selection.